Questions About Us

 - ChargeBee - using their webhooks and API to extract subscription and transaction information.

-Some developers and agencies insist that you host your website with them.
+Some developers and agencies insist that you host your website with them so that they have control.
 Did you know that some of those agencies and developers charge you a fee to move your website away from them too?

 We're not like that at all.
-We can certainly set up your web hosting for your website, but we strongly believe that you should 'own' (i.e. control) the web hosting for your website.
+We can certainly set up your web hosting for your website, but we strongly believe that you should have full access to the web hosting for your website.
 This gives you complete control on who is able to access your website control panel too.
 With those access details, we can then upload changes and set things up for you, so that the website does what you need to.

 Of course, that means you could take your website to another developer if you so wish (obviously we'd prefer you didn't!).
 We're just going to give you such a great experience that you'd choose to stay with us!

 No. All development is conducted personally by me, Dan Harrison.
 Occasionally, I will use trusted 3rd party WordPress plugins to create a solution, as there's no point reinventing the wheel if there's a WordPress plugin out there that will do 95% of what you need for $100 or less.
 I do outsource all graphic design to a talented local designer, but development is all in-house.

 Ideally, you have a frequent daily backup.
 So ask your web developer or hosting provider to restore you a safe version from a recent backup, and then upgrade your plugins and WordPress version to the latest version.